nkpro2000sr/FlamesFinder/README.md

 it also supports custom relations and many modes (order,special,random).

-custom -> we can set relations and its order
+custom -> we can set relations and its order.

-> order -> relations list in order
+Mode> order -> relations list in order.

-> special -> shuffled each time of starting executable
+Mode> special -> shuffled each time of starting executable.

-> random -> shuffled each time of finding relation
+Mode> random -> shuffled each time of finding relation.

 executable (windows) link : https://drive.google.com/open?id=1aONXrIaoWWIzOHgT98VrEKoObEgrX7jM